IanDMcGrath/aa_fs/README.md

 ## Challenges
+### Art Index Page Grid
  Minimizing empty space to maximize art thumbnails.
 But they have to stay the same size such that no one image dominates the others.
 The main feature of the index page is a dynamically reconfiguring grid.
 More columns are added as the viewport expands; adjusting incrementally based on the viewport width.
 It's voodoo witchcraft achieved using css's @media tag and a max-width argument.
  ![index page](/README_files/art_index.JPG)
  ![index page squeezed](/README_files/art_index_thin.JPG)

+### Filtering
  Filtering prefetched results in the index page.
 Each artwork has a set of tags that define it for filtering.
 When the index page has already pulled all arts, whats the fasted method to find the arts that adopt a tag?
 The tags have a collection of ids that are iterated over in lieue of all arts ids.
-So you can simply key into a global filter to key into the arts index. `Object.values(state.ui.filter.artIds).map(artId => state.entities.arts[artId])`
+So you can simply key into a global filter to key into the arts index. `Object.values(state.ui.filter.artIds).map(artKey => state.entities.arts[artKey.id])`
  ![filter](/README_files/filter.JPG)